Accolon

-Accolon /ˈækəlɒn/ is a character in Arthurian legends where he is a lover of Morgan le Fay who is killed by King Arthur in a duel during the plot involving the sword Excalibur.
-He appears in Arthurian prose romances since the Post-Vulgate Cycle, including as Accalon in the French original Huth Merlin and Acalón in the Spanish adaptation El Baladro del Sabe Merlin.
+Accolon /ˈækəlɒn/ is a character in Arthurian legend.
+A knight of King Arthur's court and tragic lover of Morgan le Fay, he appears in works associated with the Post-Vulgate Cycle, including as Accalon in the French original Huth Merlin and Acalón in the Spanish adaptation El Baladro del Sabe Merlin.

 Medieval literature

-In Thomas Malory's Le Morte d'Arthur, Accolon is referred to as Sir Accolon of Gaul.
-He is the object of desire for Morgan le Fay, King Arthur's half-sister.
-(As described in Accolon's original story in the Post-Vulgate Suite de Merlin that was Malory's source: "She loved him so madly that she desired to kill her husband [King Urien] and her brother [King Arthur], for she thought she could make Accolon king, either by the devil's help or by magic or by entreaty of the nobles of Great Britain.")
+In Thomas Malory's compilation Le Morte d'Arthur, Accolon is referred to as Sir Accolon of Gaul.
+He is a paramour of, and object of desire for, Morgan le Fay, King Arthur's half-sister.
+As described in Accolon's original story in the Post-Vulgate Suite de Merlin that was Malory's source: "She loved him so madly that she desired to kill her husband [King Urien] and her brother [King Arthur], for she thought she could make Accolon king, either by the devil's help or by magic or by entreaty of the nobles of Great Britain."
+Malory describes them loving each other "out of measure" (oute of mesure), similar to how Palamedes loves Isolde or how Lancelot is beloved by many women.

-At an early stage in Malory's book, Accolon is hunting together with King Arthur and King Urien when they become lost and are forced to camp in the woods.
+At an early stage in Malory's book, Accolon is hunting together with King Arthur and King Urien when they become lost while chasing a white hart and are forced to camp in the woods.
 After they came upon and board Morgan's fairy boat, Accolon awakens in a field where Morgan appears and gives him the magic sword Excalibur, which Arthur had earlier entrusted to her.
 She tells him he must use the weapon in his next fight with a mysterious swordsman who is actually Arthur, himself wielding a sword he believes to be Excalibur but which was actually a fake given to him by Morgan.
 Neither man recognises the other but Accolon gains the upper hand due to wielding the real Excalibur, as well as its also magical scabbard, together giving its user the near invincibility in battle.
 During the duel, Arthur's sword breaks; he quickly realises this was not the real Excalibur and that he has been betrayed.
 Rather than giving up, Arthur continues to fight with what was left of his shield.
-Nimue, the Lady of the Lake (Nineve in the Post-Vulgate), arrives in the last minute and uses her magic to cause Excalibur to fly from Accolon's hand.
+Nimue the Lady of the Lake (other names in the Post-Vulgate) arrives in the last minute and uses her magic to cause Excalibur to fly from Accolon's hand.
 Arthur then wrestles the scabbard back and deals Accolon a mortal wound.
 At the same time, Morgan tries to personally murder the sleeping Urien, her husband, but is stopped by their own son Yvain.
 When Arthur finally recognises Accolon and learns of Morgan's part in the plot, he assures his friend that he would not be punished if he lives, however Accolon dies from his wound four days later.